 - Are you an organization looking for fundraising opportunities?

 - Can you commit at least 10 volunteers to the 2018 Garmin Marathon?

 For groups and organizations, the Garmin Marathon offers a fun volunteering opportunity.
 Qualifying volunteer groups of ten or more will receive $20 for every volunteer** through a grant group program.
 For example, if your group has 20 members register and volunteer, a donation of $400 will be made to your group.

-To request that your group become a GRANT GROUP please complete this form found at this LINK.
+To request that your group become a GRANT GROUP please email the race director at email@example.com

 **No one group will receive more than $800.00 in donation monies from the Grant Group Program OR 40 volunteers worth.

 ***Volunteer’s must each work at least one (2-4) hour shift to qualify.

 Course and Finish Line Cheer Masters

 There are up to five prime locations along the course were volunteers are needed to cheer for runners between the gaps of aid stations, as well as the finish line until 2pm on race day.